l-v-yonsama/db-notebook/README.md

 - SQL history management
 - Variable sharing between notebook cells
 - ER diagram creation in [mermaid format](https://mermaid.js.org/syntax/entityRelationshipDiagram.html)
+- Count the number of all tables belonging to the schema
 - Provide IntelliSense using DB resource names and comments
 - Convenient visualization of result sets
   - Difference display using comparison key (Primary or Unique key)